zac-stanley/us-communities-fire/README.md

 ### State of the Data
 There are two key datasets that will be used to perform analysis and visualize the results.

-1. [2020 wildfire Hazard Potential for the United States](https://www.fs.usda.gov/rmrs/datasets/wildfire-hazard-potential-united-states-270-m-version-2020-3rd-edition).
+1. [2020 Wildfire Hazard Potential for the United States](https://www.fs.usda.gov/rmrs/datasets/wildfire-hazard-potential-united-states-270-m-version-2020-3rd-edition).
 This is a 270-m spatial resolution raster dataset that classifies Wildfire Hazard Potential in the conterminous United States into 5-discrete classes based on percentile breaks:

     1. Very Low
     2. Low
     3. Moderate
     4. High
     5. Very High

    From the metadata: WHP is an index that quantifies the relative potential for wildfire that may be difficult to control, used as a measure to help prioritize where fuel treatments may be needed.